fereshtehforghani/academic-website/content/home/experience.md

     location: Tehran, Iran
     date_start: '2020-10-01'
     date_end: '2021-06-01'
-    description: I was a research assistant under the supervision of Prof. Mohammad Hossein Rohban.
-The aim of the project was to use a contrastive representation learning method to train our network with unlabeled data and improve IoU score after fine-tuning with labeled data.
+    description: I was a research assistant in the Medical Image Analysis Lab at Sharif University under the supervision of Professor Mohammad Hossein Rohban.
+I worked on contrastive representation learning methods in cell segmentation task.
+We implemented different frameworks such as SimCLR and MoCo, to train a U-Net with unlabeled cell images and improve IoU score after fine-tuning with labeled ones.

   - title: Intern
     company: Sinaweb company